raylai-proj/Conventional_commit_spec/README.md

 6. LinkedIn API Breaking Change Policy: https://learn.microsoft.com/en-us/linkedin/shared/breaking-change-policy<br >

 The conventional commits specification provides a set of rules for people to create explicit commit history to help commits readability.<br >
-Commit messages have header, body, footer, and should no longer than 100 characters<br >
 It is structured as belows:<br >

 &lt;type&gt; [optional scope]: &lt;description&gt;<br >